Published Mar 26, 2026

 await server.connect(transport);

-console.error("Orbiq MCP server running on stdio");
+console.error("Orbiq MCP server listening on stdio");

 }

-Step 2: Expose Certifications as an MCP Tool
+Step 2: Add a Certifications Tool

 server.tool(